borja3162/library-system-app-fastapi/README.md

 ## Endpoints overview:

-Endpoints are separated in domains, with their own routers.
-Also, depending on the data the endpoints access, they require the user to be authenticated (for employees) or not.
+Endpoints are organized in domains, each with their own router.
+Depending on the data the endpoints need to access, they will need the user to be authenticated or not.

 <p align="center">
   <img src="img/endpoints_arch.png" alt="Database", width="380" >